 It may sound dramatic, but potential clients base so much of their corporate engagement and purchasing decisions on visual information, that if your images aren’t as solid as your business or marketing plan, you could be inadvertently sending the wrong message.
 Your headshots are like a virtual first impression.
 Make sure your audience is connecting with your brand and your team in the most authentic way by allowing them to make a personal connection to see exactly who is behind their favorite product or service.
 To do that, I have compiled a few tips that will help get you headshots you love and make for a better overall experience.

 Admittedly, getting in front of the camera is an intimidating task, but with the help of the following, you will be proudly flashing that new headshot around to everyone you know, including personal use in your professional social networking accounts.

 Match Your Brand

 Let’s take a minute to dive deep into your brand’s image.
 Are you fun and casual or formal and deliberate?
 When deciding what to wear, make sure your garments exude those values respectively.
-This should come relatively easy, but if you are having trouble nailing it down, another way to decide what you would like to wear on session day is determining three to five keywords you would want associated with your new headshot and dress accordingly.
+This should come relatively easy, but if you are having trouble nailing it down, another way to decide what you would like to wear on session day is to determine three to five keywords you would want to be associated with your new headshot and dress accordingly.

-Whether you have decided to rock short sleeves or a three piece suit, make sure each garment is clean and wrinkle free.
+Whether you have decided to rock short sleeves or a three-piece suit, make sure each garment is clean and wrinkle-free.
 It is also a good idea to consider color and pattern choices.
 Ask your photographer or the internal department, prepping the headshots for the website, what the final background color will be for your professional portraits to dress in a color that doesn’t clash.
 Small, intricate patterns do not read very well on camera, and bright, bold colors can be distracting and take away from what we really want to see, you!
-Let your personality shine, but in a complimentary way rather than from beneath an armor of color and polka dots.
+Let your personality shine, but in a complementary way rather than from beneath an armor of color and polka dots.